Bayesian Non-Parametric Inference for L\'evy Measures in State-Space Models: Preliminaries

 This leads to the following simplified characteristic function:

 For the subordinator processes considered here, probability laws are often not known explicitly and may have infinite activity.
-Instead we rely on series representations of these processes, see \cite{Khintchine1937,Rosiński2001}.
+Instead we rely on series representations of these processes, see \cite{Khintchine1937,Rosinski2001}.
 A series representation of subordinator processes takes a similar form to the general L\'{e}vy process above, where $Z_i>0$ is the $i$th jump size and $V_i$ the corresponding jump time.
-More general L\'evy processes may need additional centering terms in order to compensate for the accumulation of small jumps, see \cite{Rosiński2001,wolpert2021} for further details.
+More general L\'evy processes may need additional centering terms in order to compensate for the accumulation of small jumps, see \cite{Rosinski2001,wolpert2021} for further details.
 For subordinators, however, the stronger integrability condition \eqref{subordinator process additional integratability condition} implies that no centering is required.
-In practical cases, the small jumps of infinite activity processes can be truncated using a compound Poisson approximation \cite{Rosiński2001,Yaman_gig,Yaman_GH_Simulation}, so that an (almost surely) finite series approximation of \eqref{subordinator series representation} in the compound Poisson form of \eqref{series representation for compound Poisson prcoesses} may be obtained.
+In many practical cases, the small jumps of infinite activity processes can be truncated without significant loss of accuracy \cite{tankov_book} provided that the small jump quadratic variation decays fast enough, so that an (almost surely) finite series approximation of \eqref{subordinator series representation} in the finite activity form of \eqref{series representation for compound Poisson prcoesses} may be obtained.
+If the small-jump quadratic variation decays more slowly than linearly with the truncation threshold, the residual process can be well approximated by a Brownian motion to improve the precision \cite{small_jump_process__Brownian_convergence_asmussen2001approximations,small_jump_SDE_Gaussian_convergence_fournier2011simulation,TVD_for_small_jump_process_convergence_into_Brownian_carpentier2021total,Marcos}.
+When the decay rate is too fast, as in the case of the Gamma process, a non-parametric density estimate for the small jump path can be used if an approximation is desired \cite{nonparametric_small_jump_process_path_density_estimation_duval2025nonparametric}.